 The Board of Directors has determined that each member of the Compensation Committee is an independent director in accordance with the independence requirements of the NYSE.
-The Compensation Committee held five meetings during the fiscal year ended January 29, 2011.
-The Compensation Committee operates under a Board-approved charter.
+The Compensation Committee held six meetings during the fiscal year ended January 28, 2012.
+The Compensation Committee operates under a Board-approved charter, a copy of which is available on the Company's website at www.catofashions.com/investors.cfm.
 Messrs.
 D. Harding Stowe (Chair), Bailey W. Patrick and Edward I. Weisiger, Jr. are the members of the Compensation Committee.